 Unit Summary:

-Students will analyze and explore the various sources of energy including kinetic, elastic potential and gravitational potential.
+Students will analyze and explore the various sources of energy, including kinetic, elastic potential, and gravitational potential.
 Then they will design a wind turbine that successfully converts wind into energy.
-Along the way they will also addresses political concerns about the expansion of wind turbines in Tennessee.
+Along the way, they will also address political concerns about the expansion of wind turbines in Tennessee.

 Standards